ambriah83/equip-iq/README.md

 - Database operations use Supabase's Row Level Security for data protection
 - Real-time features are implemented using Supabase's real-time subscriptions
 - The codebase includes comprehensive error handling and loading states
+- Built with Lovable.dev - no coding experience required!

 ## 🔗 Useful Links